-Section 2.
-Definitions - As used in the Ordinance the following words and phrases shall have the following meanings, unless the context clearly indicates otherwise:
+(b) Definitions.
+As used in the section, the following words and phrases shall have the following meanings, unless the context clearly indicates otherwise:

-Adoption Fee means remuneration to recover the costs of feeding, sheltering, and providing care for an animal, not including transportation of animal, without profit.
+Adoption fee means remuneration to recover the costs of feeding, sheltering, and providing care for an animal, not including transportation of animal, without profit.

-Animal Shelter means a Nassau County animal shelter or animal control facility devoted to the rescue, care and adoption of stray, abandoned or surrendered Animals and which does not breed Animals.
+Animal shelter means a Nassau County animal shelter or animal control facility devoted to the rescue, care and adoption of stray, abandoned or surrendered animals and which does not breed animals.

-Animal Welfare Organization means a duly incorporated non-profit organization that as tax exempt status under Section 501(c)(3) of the United States Internal Revenue Code, whose mission is devoted to the welfare, care, and adoption of stray, abandoned, or surrendered Animals, and which does not breed Animals.
-An Animal Welfare Organization does not auction, barter, display for sale, offer for sale, give away, or sell Animals, but rather only accepts an Adoption Fee which does not exceed the cost of boarding, feeding and care of the Animal being adopted.
+Animal welfare organization means a duly incorporated non-profit organization that as tax exempt status under Section 501(c)(3) of the United States Internal Revenue Code, whose mission is devoted to the welfare, care, and adoption of stray, abandoned, or surrendered animals, and which does not breed animals.
+An animal welfare organization does not auction, barter, display for sale, offer for sale, give away, or sell animals, but rather only accepts an adoption fee which does not exceed the cost of boarding, feeding and care of the animal being adopted.

-Cat means an Animal of the Felidae family of the order Carnivora.
+Cat means an animal of the Felidae family of the order Carnivora.

-Certificate of Source means a document declaring the permitted source of the origin of the Dog, Cat or Rabbit sold, transferred or offered for sale or transfer.
-This certificate shall include the breed, color, age, and approximate weight of the Animal, the name, address and telephone number of the original source of the Dog, Cat or Rabbit and shall be signed by the purchaser or transferee of the Animal acknowledging receipt of the certificate.
-The certificate shall be prepared by the Animal Control Director and approved by the County Manager.
+Certificate of source means a document declaring the permitted source of the origin of the dog, or cat or rabbit sold, transferred or offered for sale or transfer.
+This certificate shall include the breed, color, age, and approximate weight of the animal, the name, address and telephone number of the original source of the dog, or cat or rabbit and shall be signed by the purchaser or transferee of the animal acknowledging receipt of the certificate.
+The certificate shall be prepared by the animal control director and approved by the county manager.

-Commercial Establishment shall mean a business which is open to the public and that engages in a Retail Sale.
+Commercial establishment shall mean a business which is open to the public and that engages in a retail saleand shall include pet stores.